Use the Jenkins integration to run Jenkins jobs as part of your automation workflows.

 Note: Jenkins integration might not work when behind a proxy.

-You can add these actions in Fylamynt workflow builder, as part of your workflow.
+You can add these actions in the Fylamynt workflow builder, as part of your workflow.

 You can start a Jenkins job from the workflow builder like follows: